spring-cloud/spring-cloud-dataflow/README.md

 ```

 Properties `dataflow.yarn.app.appmaster.path` and `dataflow.yarn.app.container.path` can be used with both `spring-cloud-dataflow-admin` and `and spring-cloud-dataflow-yarn-client` to define directory for `appmaster` and `container` jars.
 Values for those default to `.` which then assumes all needed jars are in a same working directory.

+## Building from Source

+	$ mvn clean install

+### Building reference documentation

+You can build the reference documentation with the command below:

+	$ mvn clean install -pl spring-boot-docs -Pfull

+> TIP: The generated documentation is available from `spring-cloud-dataflow-docs/target/contents/reference`